 - Quality management consultation and auditing services

-Quality Assured (QA) seed has met standards designed to preserve the purity and identity of a crop variety.
-Standards, similar to seed certification, enable a company to produce and market seed according to sound quality management practices.
+Quality assured (QA) seed has met standards designed to preserve the purity and identity of a crop variety.
+Standards, similar to those applied in seed certification, enable a company to produce and market seed according to sound quality management practices.